- Dazzling… Dazzling Cafe

 More Eggettes

 More Eggettes is more of an Instagram-worthy stop than a super tasty one.
 Their special is the starry egg waffles, but before you get excited, the stars are cereals.
 They do make a great photo though.
-Another speciality of theirs is their coloured drinks.
+Another specialty of theirs is their coloured drinks.
 Though not as tasty as the others, it’s got stores in locations where the others don’t.

 Pro tip: the most central location is in Prince Edward